RikkuX491/phase-2-lecture-6-patch-and-delete/README.md

 ## Introduction

 Today we'll continue to build our app for the pet adoption center, Flatapets, that displays a list of pets available for adoption at this pet adoption center.
 We will be adding a feature that will allow the user to click a "Like" button which will increase the number of likes for that pet when clicked.
 We will also add functionality to make a PATCH request to persist the updated number of likes for the pet.
 We will also be adding functionality to make a DELETE request when the user clicks the "Adopt" button to adopt a pet to permanently delete the pet from the database.

-Once the user clicks the "Add Pet" submit button, a new pet should be added to the list of pets that are displayed on the page and this will persist in the backend as well.
-We will be using the concepts learned in this lecture to build out this new feature in this app.
+Finally, we will be adding a feature that will toggle between displaying the name of the pet and the type of animal for the pet when the user clicks on the <h4> element where the name or type of animal for the pet would display.
+We will be using the concepts learned in this lecture to build out these new features in this app.

 ## Setup